Parry-Parry/pyterrier-generative/README.md

 ## ⚙️ Custom Rankers

-Build your own ranker with custom prompts and backends:
+Build your own ranker with custom prompts and backends, you can find more details on backends in PyTerrier RAG:

 ```python
 from pyterrier_generative import GenerativeRanker, Algorithm